mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 Web Component API is supported by all ever-green browsers (Firefox, Chrome, Safari, MS Edge).

-> Ever-green means that the browser endlessly updates itself and you generally
+> **Note:** Ever-green means that the browser endlessly updates itself and you generally
 > use the newest version.

 Web Component API can be emulated, by the means of the Polyfills library - that's how